Thursday Tip

 Marlene

-*To learn more about these 6 exercises listen to my newest podcast ~ episode 29!
+*To learn more about tonewoods and why they’re used in acoustic guitar construction, listen to my newest podcast episode by clicking here!

 Play on…